 Though invalid clicks on display are well known, the University of Baltimore study showed the impact is as large on paid search and social media platforms and the sectors which rely upon this traffic, such as healthcare.
 Healthcare advertisers pay more for clicks on Google, paying an average cost per click of $3.17 on the search network.
 The average across industries is just $2.32.
 This makes the losses from rising click fraud more serious and wasteful.
 The problem of click fraud is wiping out healthcare marketer spend as bots or competitors click on some of the biggest keywords in medicine.
 Here are just a few of the most common keywords affected by click fraud:

 kensington hospital detox

-Each invalid click is money wasted by marketers that is not being seen by a human that is a relevant customer.
+Each invalid click is money wasted that is not being seen by a human that is a relevant customer.

 So how can you stop click fraud on your PPC ads?

 More and more healthcare marketers are turning to click fraud prevention software such as CHEQ.
 While most anti-click fraud software focuses on Google Ads, CHEQ covers all of the biggest advertising platforms, including Facebook, LinkedIn, and Microsoft.
 This has been built by cybersecurity experts who are dedicated to preventing click fraud for large and enterprise companies.
 The benefit of ensuring you are not chasing bots also ensures that junk leads do not infect your entire CRM and sales funnels.

 Healthcare – though subject to strict limits set upon digital marketing by regulators and search engines and paid social media platforms – is highly reliant on these platforms.
 With this growth, the problem of invalid clicks and click fraud is growing.
 The problem of click fraud is costing health marketers millions of dollars of wasted spend and damaging their campaign results.

 Maximize the return on investment from your marketing and stop giving fraudsters your company’s money.